-The program will support a maximum of 150 nurses Australia wide, who have recently transitioned to primary health care.
-There will be four small groups and intakes, over a four year period (2018–2022).
+By its completion in 2022, the program will have supported a maximum of 150 nurses Australia-wide, having recently transitioned to primary health care.
+There has been four small intakes over a four year period (2018–2022).

-Primary Health Tasmania are sponsoring additional places for Tassie nurses (both mentors and transitioning nurses)
+Note that Primary Health Tasmania are sponsoring additional places for mentors and TNs in the current Group 4.